-Volunteers must attend at least two training days and complete a free DBS check before you begin volunteering.
+Volunteers must attend two training sessions and complete a free DBS check before you begin volunteering.

 This is a great opportunity to get to know everyone at Kith & Kids: your fellow volunteers, some of our members you will be working with, and also gives the opportunity to develop some new skills and expand your knowledge in our workshops.

 Volunteers must attend two training sessions and a DBS check before taking part.

 We'll be running face-to-face training in north London starting on 11th June with lots of other dates to choose from.

 In the meantime, we'll be meeting volunteers online from 24th May.

 Training will take place in North London – once we have met you online for a chat, we will send you confirmation of our training venue details.